 Cumulative Security Update for Internet Explorer

-Description: This security update resolves four privately reported vulnerabilities and two publicly disclosed vulnerabilities in Internet Explorer.
-The vulnerabilities could allow remote code execution if a user views a specially crafted Web page using Internet Explorer or if a user connects to an attacker’s server by way of the HTTP protocol.
+Description: This security update resolves five privately reported vulnerabilities and one publicly disclosed vulnerability.
+The vulnerabilities could allow information disclosure or remote code execution if a user views a specially crafted Web page using Internet Explorer.
 Users whose accounts are configured to have fewer user rights on the system could be less impacted than users who operate with administrative user rights.
-The security update addresses these vulnerabilities by modifying the way that Internet Explorer searches the system for files to load, performs authentication reply validation, handles transition errors when navigating between Web pages, and handles memory objects.
+The security update addresses these vulnerabilities by modifying the way that Internet Explorer handles the error resulting in the exploitable condition.

 Applies to: All versions

-For more information on this issue, including potential causes, workarounds, and resolutions, see: Microsoft KB Article KB963027.
+For more information on this issue, including potential causes, workarounds, and resolutions, see: Microsoft KB Article KB956390.